19hours/sg-statutes/Acts/Casino Control Act.md

 (d) such other thing as may be prescribed.

-(3) Any person who contravenes subsection (1) or (2) shall be guilty of an offence and shall be liable on conviction ––
+(3) Any person who contravenes subsection (1) or (2) shall be guilty of an offence and shall be liable on conviction —

 (a) in the case of an individual, to a fine not exceeding $150,000 or to imprisonment for a term not exceeding 7 years or to both; or

 (b) in the case of a corporation, to a fine not exceeding $300,000.

 (4) Subsection (2) does not prohibit the possession in a casino of any thing referred to in that subsection by a person in charge of the casino, an agent of the casino operator, a casino employee, an inspector, or a police officer, if that thing has been seized by any of those persons from another person for use as evidence in proceedings for an offence.

+[Vic.
+CCA 1991, s.
+80]

 ### Unlawful interference with gaming equipment